 A root canal is a procedure that cleans out a bacterial infection of a tooth, preserving the natural tooth.
-Our Edmonton dentists will administer an anesthetic to block pain, and then drill into the problem tooth to remove the infected tissue.
+Our Edmonton dentists will administer an anesthetic to block pain and then drill into the problem tooth to remove the infected tissue.
 A filling and crown will be used to reseal the tooth.
-After the procedure, we will advise patients on how to manage any discomfort and how to take care of their disinfected tooth.

 The best way to treat an abscess is never to have one at all.
 Preventative care, like correct hygiene and proper protection of the teeth, can save time, pain, and money.